Walking through Dark Valleys

 I remember that day when I was about 10 years old.
 Life seemed empty.
 After school, I would hide my head in the folded blankets in my room.
 At age 13, I lost my mother, who meant everything to me.
 It was so sudden that I did not know the full implications of that event.
 She was a devout Christian, a single mother, and a model of faith and love.
 However, I was positive and thought the sudden death of my mother would not defeat me because I believed in God.
 I even thought I would become a better person through this challenging time.
 Obviously, this early childhood experience has significantly impacted me knowingly or unknowingly for my life so far.
 It will continue to do so.

 At age 15, one day after school, I came down with a severe fever and thought it was just the flu.
-However, a week later, I was diagnosed with meningitis and lost three days of my memory while I was hospitalized.
+However, about two weeks later, I was diagnosed with meningitis and lost three days of my memory while I was hospitalized.
 After three days, I got to normalcy and stayed in the hospital for about a month.
 Antibiotics worked very well.
 Everything returned to normal.
 The doctor told me, "You are lucky because the survival rate for this disease is close to zero.
 Usually, 50% of patients get paralyzed, and the other 50% die."
 I realized that God saved me from that disease when I was 15.
 I thanked God and reflected on his care and will for me.
 Again, this experience has carved me very much, pushing my mind to seek the ultimate meaning of life.

 Much time has passed since then.
 I forgot about my past illness or turmoil.
 I was full of secular visions and ambitions in life.
 I graduated from college (Kyungpook National University) and passed a job interview and test for a promising company.
 I got a medical exam and felt genuinely happy about my first job.
 However, the following day, I received a call from the company informing me that I had been found to have a severe liver disease.
 As a result, I was denied the opportunity to work with them.
 I was utterly disappointed.
 It was a bombshell to my dream and crushed me to the bottom.